Why to-do lists don’t work (especially for overwhelmed ADHDers)

 1. Leverage External Accountability

 If you struggle with follow-through, external structures like body doubling, coworking sessions, or coaching can help you get unstuck.
-(This is exactly what we do in my coaching membership, Stuck to Started!)

 2. Plan for Transitions